 Questions & Answers

-Does Stronghold Finder work with Xbox 360, PS3, or with PC 1.6 and before?
+Does Stronghold Finder work on consoles, or with PC 1.6 and before?

 For PC, it should work with all versions from 1.2.
 Make sure to select your version below the map.

 For technical reasons, you need to know the seed of your world to use Stronghold Finder, unless, of course, you want to find a seed for a new world.
 If you're playing SSP, the app is able to fetch the seed from your savegame.
 Alternatively, you can use the /seed command ingame.
 In SMP, you can use the same command if you have sufficient rights.
 Otherwise, however, you're dependent on the server owner, who started the world and has access to the savegame and config files.